yehiarasheed/processing4/README.md

 1. Fork and clone the repository
 1. Open it in IntelliJ IDEA
 1. Wait for Gradle to sync
+1. Next to the run Button, select the `Processing` Configuration
 1. Hit Run

 For more information and detailed instructions, follow our [How to Build Processing](BUILD.md) guide.